crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 There are three main phases to a pen test—preparation, assessment, and conclusion—and they are fairly easy to define and understand.
 (Walker, 2012, p.
 8)

-The preparation step defines the timeline and scope of the penetration test, "the types of attacks allowed, and the individuals assigned to perform the activity" (Walker, 2012, p.
+The preparation phase defines the timeline and scope of the penetration test, "the types of attacks allowed, and the individuals assigned to perform the activity" (Walker, 2012, p.
 8).

 The assessment phase (sometimes also known as the security evaluation phase) is exactly what it sounds like—the actual assaults on the security controls are conducted during this time.
 Lastly, the conclusion (or post-assessment) phase defines the time when final reports are prepared for the customer, detailing the findings of the tests (including the types of tests performed) and many times even providing recommendations to improve security.
 (Walker, 2012, p.
 8)